 Thoughts on exiting employees

 If our company doesn’t have the growth for an employee and they leave for a larger position, I should celebrate that.
-More than likely, they were not able to get the more senior position without the experience they received at our company.
+More than likely, they were not able to get the more senior position without the experience they received from our company.
 I should be proud that our company helped them on their journey.
-I should not be angry they are leaving because the company doesn’t have opportunity.
+I should not be angry they are leaving because the company doesn’t have the opportunity.

-Why treat employees with respect
+Why treat employees with respect?

 I have worked with plenty of employees that have left and returned.
 They found out the grass wasn’t greener on the other side of the fence.
 Employees that have left our company have referred friends that we have hired to us.
 I have worked with employees who have left our company and returned to reunion parties.
 It doesn’t matter if the decision to leave the company was the voluntary or involuntary.
 We try to treat the employee with the same respect we did when they were first hired.
 We can be confident the exit interview information was worthless when the employee was pissed at HR.
-Any credibility the HR department built over the employees tenure was pissed away in the last 2 weeks.
+Any credibility the HR department built over the employee’s tenure was pissed away in the last 2 weeks.
 It’s the right thing to do dammit!